dwtechnologies/custom-cf/README.md

 ## libs

-### lib/respond
+### lib/events

 Is used for parsing incoming Request to the lambda as well as creating the Response and sending it to the s3 pre-signed URL.

-The `ResourceProperties` and `OldResourceProperties` will be in RAW JSON format.
-So you will need to manually Unmarshal them into your own structs.
+You will need to call the Unmarshal method and supply a struct with JSON tags as new (ResourceProperties) and old (OldResourcePropeties) to unmarshal the Custom properties.
 Since the data structure will differ depending on the resource types you want to create a Custom Resource for.

 Example usage below.